Valerie280499/data_integratie_project/README.md

     <br/>Then enter:<br/>
     ```sudo docker system prune -a```
    <br/> Then enter yes to let the pruning continue (!!!Be careful!
 This will remove ALL containers and images!!!) <br/>
+   Then, make sure any files not essential for running the webapp are removed from the data_integratie_project directory. *Keep in mind ALL files in the directory will be copied into the app container, so make sure only essential files are present to save storage space as well as speed up the building process.*<br/>
     To restart the process of creating the containers, enter:<br/>
     ```sudo docker-compose up```